drcereceres/UpStream/src/readme.txt

 * Added the link to the list of projects to the main menu item;
 * Fixed PHP error when project members is not an array;

+Added:
+* Added option to enable debug and log on UpStream settings for debugging sessions;

 = [1.19.0] - 2018-07-04 =

 Changed: